Kinabatangan Riverside Lodge

 Like the rest of Malaysia, Sabah’s climate is hot and humid.
 Expect temperatures in the high 20s and low 30s throughout the lowlands.
 The state’s rainfall averages about 300cm annually and though it rains throughout the year, the heaviest rainfall generally occurs between October and January.
 At higher elevations the temperature is refreshingly cool, dropping to colder temperatures at night.
 Mount Kinabalu has its own climate and, above 3500m, temperatures can drop to freezing.

-Call us on to start planning your vacation to Kinabatangan Riverside Lodge or take a look at our itineraries to Borneo
+Call us on to start planning your holiday to Kinabatangan Riverside Lodge or take a look at our itineraries to Borneo

 Kinabatangan Riverside Lodge is a laid back property set beside Sabah’s longest river.
 This eco-friendly lodge provides a simple but comfortable base for adventures along the river and into the rainforest, with some of Borneo's best wildlife-spotting.